Brest, Belarus

 War memorial

-was put up in 1965 to commemorate the Soviet troops that liberated Brest on July 28, 1944.
-Every year the 28 July is celebrated as the Day of the City.
+It was put up in 1965 to commemorate the Soviet troops that liberated Brest from the Nazi occupation on July 28, 1944.
+Every year this date is celebrated as the Day of the City.

 A big boulder commemorates the 60th anniversary of the Brest's liberation.

-the south-eastern corner of the square is the corner of Budyonny Str. and Sov.
+The south-eastern corner of the square, where Budyonny Str. crosses Sov.
 Pogranichnikov Str.

 A commercial college is seen on the opposite side.